 ERP systems are NOT one size fits all.

 What works perfectly for one company may not fit for you, your industry, or your workflow processes.
-So to help break it all down for you, here’s how Sage ERP X3 vs NetSuite – two of the most popular ERP solutions on the market today – stack up.
+So to help break it all down for you, here’s how Sage X3 vs Oracle NetSuite – two of the most popular ERP solutions on the market today – stack up.

 Deployment and Installation

-Sage ERP X3 is a native web-based application.
-So whether you decide to run Sage ERP X3 on-premises or “in the cloud” you can expect it to look and work the same way no matter where you are (in the office or away), what device you use (laptop, mobile phone, tablet, etc), or which web browser you prefer (Internet Explorer, Google Chrome, Firefox, Safari, etc.).
+Sage X3 is a native web-based application.
+So whether you decide to run Sage X3 on-premises or “in the cloud” you can expect it to look and work the same way no matter where you are (in the office or away), what device you use (laptop, mobile phone, tablet, etc), or which web browser you prefer (Internet Explorer, Google Chrome, Firefox, Safari, etc.).

 Flexibility, Customization and Ownership

-With Sage ERP X3, you own your ERP software – which gives you full control and ownership over the ERP data as well as the ability to customize the software to fit your unique workflow processes or to integrate with external business applications.
+With Sage X3, you can own your ERP software – which gives you full control and ownership over the ERP data as well as the ability to customize the software to fit your unique workflow processes or to integrate with external business applications.

-Sage ERP X3 also offers tools to manage global inventory and deliver views on customers, sales, purchasing and manufacturing across global subsidiaries, sites and warehouses – in some cases, additional plugins required to accomplish similar functionality in NetSuite.
+Sage X3 also offers tools to manage global inventory and deliver views on customers, sales, purchasing and manufacturing across global subsidiaries, sites and warehouses – in some cases, additional plugins required to accomplish similar functionality in Oracle NetSuite.

 Cost Comparison: Rent or Buy